 Make sure you score at least 100 points on the TOEFL IBT or 7 points on the IELTS.
+Check bridgat for more about IELTS exams.
 Focus especially on reading and writing, and score at least 25 points in each section.
 However, if your math level requires urgent attention, don’t postpone studying until you’ve perfected your English.
 Keep in mind that studying math and the basics for the GMAT or GRE takes time.

 Having a good level of English helps you keep your eyes on the goal.